Saksham128/EasyDrakSetup/Installation_instructions/mainInstall.md

-## Program Execution Tracing Log Generation using Drakvuf
+## Program Execution Tracing Log Generation using DRAKVUF

 - **Malware Tracing Command (If file is already present inside the VM)**